Complaints to advertising standards body rose 10% in 2019

 The complaints related to 1,360 different advertisements, with this number up 15 per cent on 2018.

+High-profile advertisers that failed to comply with the code included bookmaker Paddy Power, with six complaints upheld against an “anti-English” advertisement that ran ahead of the Ireland vs England in Dublin during the 2019 Six Nations.
+The ASAI also agreed with a complaint taken by Aer Lingus against a 2018 Ryanair ad in which the airline claimed it was “number one for punctuality”.

-The health and beauty sector attracted the most complaints with 229.
+The health and beauty sector attracted 229 complaints, the most for any sector.
 This was followed by 172 complaints about leisure sector ads and 169 in relation to travel and holidays.

 Motoring, which attracted 161 complaints, and telecommunications, which drew 139 complaints, were the next biggest triggers for complaints to the organisation.